1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 The version of the `Rudder iOS` SDK you're using (e.g., iOS SDK v1.0.0).

 **Mobile device mode integration**
-Provide following info:
+Provide the following info:

 1. `Name` and `version` of the mobile device mode integration (e.g., RudderAmplitude iOS v1.0.0 mobile device mode integration)
 2. Are you using the native SDK directly and what version of it (e.g., Amplitude native iOS SDK v2.0.0)

 **SDK initialisation snippet**
-Provide following info:
+Provide the following info:

 1. Share the code snippet used to initialise the iOS-SDK
 2. Is SDK initialisation dependent on something? (e.g., iOS SDK is initialised after Firebase initialisation or it is being initialised in a callback)